hieuvp/learning-python/advanced-tutorials/exception-handling/README.md

 <br />

-You might have seen an exception before:
+We might have seen an exception before:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=exception.py) -->
 <!-- The below code snippet is automatically added from exception.py -->